-SPS 192.41 Consumables. (changed to be consistent w/ MMA)
+SPS 192.41 Consumables.

 (1) Only water or an approved electrolyte-replacement beverage may be consumed during the bout.
 Electrolyte-replacement beverages include Gatorade®, Powerade®, Propel®, and Smartwater®.
 All consumables are subject to approval by the inspector or representative of the department.